element-hq/element-desktop/scripts/hak/README.md

  * link - Link the copy of the dependency into your node_modules directory
  * fetchDeps - Fetch & extract any native dependencies required to build the module.
  * build - The Good Stuff.
 Configure and build any native dependencies, then the module itself.
- * copy - Copy the built artifact from the module build dorectory to the module output directory.
+ * copy - Copy the built artifact from the module build directory to the module output directory.

 hak.json
 ========